 Caring for Lucky Bamboo

 Even the least lucky gardener is capable of maintaining a brilliantly green lucky bamboo.
 You simply use distilled water or rainwater and, if necessary, a drop of your Green Green lucky bamboo plant food when you change its water every two weeks.
-The bamboo is sensitive to the salts and chemicals found in tap water.
+This plant is sensitive to the salts and chemicals found in tap water, which can cause leaf margins to burn.
 Since distilled water doesn't contain nutrients, the Green Green bamboo fertilizer, which contains nitrogen, potassium and phosphorus, gives the plant the multivitamin shot it needs for healthy growth.

 When you bring the plant home from the garden center, don't add anything to the water right away.
 Let the bamboo adjust to its environment, to the water and to the amount of light it's receiving.
 If the leaves turn yellow, that's your indication that the bamboo has been overfertilized.
 Change the water frequently and don't fertilize.